mongodb/terraform-provider-mongodbatlas/CONTRIBUTING.md

 For more explained information about plugin override check [Development Overrides for Provider Developers](https://www.terraform.io/docs/cli/config/config-file.html#development-overrides-for-provider-developers)

+### Open a Pull Request
+- Sign the [contributor's agreement](http://www.mongodb.com/contributor).
+This will allow us to review and accept contributions.
+- Implement your feature, improvement or bug fix, ensuring it adheres to the [Terraform Plugin Best Practices](https://www.terraform.io/docs/extend/best-practices/index.html).
+- Make sure that the PR title follows [*Conventional Commits*](https://www.conventionalcommits.org/).
+- Add comments around your new code that explain what's happening.
+- Commit and push your changes to your branch then submit a pull request against the `master` branch.
+- A repo maintainer will review the your pull request, and may either request additional changes or merge the pull request.

 ### Testing the Provider

 In order to test the provider, you can run `make test`.
 You can use [meta-arguments](https://www.terraform.io/docs/configuration/providers.html) such as `alias` and `version`.
 The following arguments are supported in the MongoDB Atlas `provider` block: